Monday, November 4, 2024

 2024-25 Enrollment predictions

-The 2024-25 enrollment on campuses increased by 3% but the first-year enrollment declined by 5%.
-The challenges with FAFSA implementation may have contributed to the first-year drop.
+The 2024-25 enrollment on campuses increased by 3% but the first-year enrollment declined by 5%, with the drop in 18 year olds a contributing factor.
+The challenges with FAFSA implementation may have contributed to these declines.

 Two major keys to robust enrollment are retention (which everyone knows) and the other is capturing those who have stopped out.
+College completion rates increased slightly in the 2024 analysis, with students from higher economic backgrounds leading those of lesser means.
 Students who transfer or stop out have special issues that institutions must address.
 Looking back at stop out figures from 2020 forward, the available number of adults who attended college but did not receive a degree is 36.8 million.
 The stop-out possibilities include lots of transfers, which is becoming easier in places like Colorado.
 Transfer among institutions is increasing in importance and some are attempting to remove the enrollment, optimal choice, human, and lost opportunity costs of reenrolling.

 It has been obvious for a number of years that prospective students of diverse backgrounds were a focus for recruiters.
 The assumption of conservatives was that this was about politics and affirmative action.
 The broader issue is that the general U.S. population is becoming much more transracial.
 As this shift occurs, any business or organization that wants to thrive has to figure out how to appeal to students of all cultural backgrounds.
 The good news is that Common Application numbers increased in 2023-24, with increased diversity.
 The increase in Common Application submissions also seems to be increasing direct admission to some institutions.
 To secure strong future enrollment, institutions not only have to appeal, but also to engage students of all cultural backgrounds so that they stay and eventually graduate.

 Review of the Supreme Court's rejection of affirmative over the last year reveals a mostly negative impact on institutional diversity, with Inside Higher Education data reflecting considerable variation.
 Black men enrolled at HBCUs had been declining for decades but interest and enrollment at HBCUs surged for 2024.
 Minority enrollment dropped at numerous selective colleges such as Amherst, Tufts, Brown, Harvard, Vanderbilt and others.
+Brown has since launched a new diversity recruitment strategy.
+UCLA bucked the trend by adding Black and Latino students.
 One strategy to protect diversity in enrollment is for more institutions to remain test optional.
 Ending legacy admission may be one of the primary ways to restore trust in higher education as well as accelerate the presumed economic advancement of obtaining a college degree.
 California now prohibits legacy admission for public and private institutions.
 The diversity mix across institutions reveals significant variation including increases for campuses that prioritized increasing economic diversity.
+Study of data from the last century of the 65 most selective institutions found that, while higher education broadly attempted to increase access, elite institutions remained constant with 5% of their students coming from lower-resourced backgrounds.

 International student enrollment has buoyed U.S. institution's enrollment and maintaining these numbers is essential.
-2024 international student enrollment declined by 6%, which is better than Canada, the U.K., and others.
+The 2023-24 Open Doors report indicated a 6.6% increase in international students.
+However, the Global Enrolment Benchmark reported that international student enrollment declined by 6% in the U.S. in 2024, which is better than Canada, the U.K., and others.
 However, the American Council on Education leaders hoped that the U.S. election would bring positive reforms such as improving visa processing for international students.
 The American Association of Collegiate Registrars & Admissions Officers (AACRAO) advocated an open credential depository to support enhanced international student mobility.
-While applications shift from China to India, many institutions will have to recenter their recruitment and campus services.
+While applications shift from China to India, many institutions will have to recenter their recruitment and campus services by national origin and as graduate applications grow as a proportion of enrollment.
 As a result of Trump returning to the White House, policy proposals from GOP legislators designed to address anti-Semitism could make it tougher for U.S. institutions to remain attractive to international students.
-The U.S. still dominates in perceived quality around the world but visa restrictions could result in further decline of international students.
+The U.S. still dominates in perceived quality around the world but visa restrictions, threats to undocumented learners, and reluctance to challenge Trump initiatives could result in further decline of international students.
+An ominous move, some institutions advised international students to make sure they are in the U.S. before Trump's January 20, 2025, inauguration.

 Cost remains an important factor in many prospective students' decisions with parents' priority on cost even higher.
 Approximately 9 out of 10 families are willing to sacrifice in order to fund higher education with almost half going into debt in order to make make it happen.
 A recent study indicated that the bottom line cost isn't the only issue.
 Timing, amount, and transparency of financial aid in comparison to the full cost of attendance are all factors.
 Financial pressures have increased the number of students who work part-time during their enrollment.
 Latinx students face both financial stresses and political dynamics when they consider pursuing a higher education.